justinjohn0306/EverybodyDanceNow-Windows10/README.md

 This repo is an implementation for Windows-10 by Justin John

 Original Author and repo can be found here :
-EverybodyDanceNow repo by Caroline Chan : https://github.com/carolineec/EverybodyDanceNow
+EverybodyDanceNow by Caroline Chan : https://github.com/carolineec/EverybodyDanceNow